kojodoc/kojodoc.github.io/reference/scala.md

 <a name="data">
 **1. Data Types**

 A program is nothing without data.
-It starts out with some data values, and computes new values from old values as it runs ([as explained elsewhere](../concepts/scala-essentials#program-operation)).
+It starts out with some data values and computes new values from old values as it runs ([as explained elsewhere](../concepts/scala-essentials#program-operation)).
 So learning about data is important.

-Here is some background information before we start looking at different types of data:
+Here is some background information before we start looking at the different types of data available in Scala:

 * A single piece of data is called a value.
-* In Scala, every data value is an object.
+* In Scala, every value is an object.
 * An object combines data with functions/commands.
 The functions/commands attached to an object are called its methods.
-* Every object value has a type.
+* Every object has a type.
 * A type determines a set of possible values and the operations that can be done with these values.

+Remember - in the context of Scala, the terms *data*, *value*, and *object* mean the same thing.

 The following are some of the different types of data supported by Scala.